tinloaf/ygg/docs/pages/Startpage.md

 * Example of using the red-black tree: @ref rbtreeexample
 * Example of using the zip tree: @ref ziptreeexample
+* Example of using the weight balanced tree: @ref wbtreeexample
 * Example of using the interval tree: @ref intervaltreeexample
 * Example of using the interval map: @ref intervalmapexample
 * Example of using the dynamic segment tree: @ref dynamicsegmenttreeexample